DarienLibrary/website_content/content/_finished/reopening/reopening.md

 #### Prioritizing Safety
 The following safety measures continue:

-* Masking inside the Children's Library
+* Masking is required while in the building
 * Enhanced cleaning procedures
 * Plexiglass at staffed service desks
-* Food and drinks may be enjoyed everywhere but the Children's Library
+* Food and drinks are not allowed in the building at this time
 <br />

 </div>